Rhode Island Hummingbirds: 3 Awesome Documented Species

 Ruby-throated hummingbirds are seen throughout the entirety of Rhode Island, while others are only seen in specific, limited areas of the state.

-• Ruby-throated Hummingbird: This is where, in Rhode Island, current sightings of this hummingbird are being reported.
+• Ruby-throated: This is where, in Rhode Island, current sightings of this hummingbird are being reported.

-• Rufous Hummingbird: This is where, in Rhode Island, current sightings of this hummingbird are being reported.
+• Rufous: This is where, in Rhode Island, current sightings of this hummingbird are being reported.

-• Calliope Hummingbird: This is where, in Rhode Island, current sightings of this hummingbird are being reported.
+• Calliope: This is where, in Rhode Island, current sightings of this hummingbird are being reported.

 Read my article: